EricHsia7/darkify-extension/README.md

 ![ios-resolution.com](/demo-images/ios-resolution-com.gif)
 ## Install
 To install Darkify, you need to do these steps:
-1. Get the built script [darkify-extension.user.js](https://erichsia7.github.io/darkify-extension/darkify-extension.user.js).
+1. Directly download the built script [darkify-extension.user.js](https://erichsia7.github.io/darkify-extension/darkify-extension.user.js) or find it in the [dist branch](https://github.com/EricHsia7/darkify-extension/tree/dist).
 2. Open userscript manager or extenssion you prefer.
 3. Install it.